globus-gladier/gladier-client-template/README.md

 ## Installing

-The main core of gladier uses Globus for transfers and FuncX for executions.
+This is an example on how to set your gladier The main core of gladier uses Globus for transfers and FuncX for executions.

 ### Installing Gladier

-    conda create -n gladier-test python=3.8 pip ipython jupyter conda activate gladier-test
+    conda create -n gladier pip
+    conda activate gladier

     git clone https://github.com/globus-gladier/gladier-client-template
     cd gladier-client-template